Basic Psychological Science Grant FAQs

 Grant applications are assigned to two to three independent reviewers who have general experience in the topic (identified using your title-page keywords) but without a conflict of interest.
 The reviewers generate scores based upon the strength of components of the research proposal and CV.
 If the composite score (based upon multiple reviews) is very high then the proposal will be read and evaluated by the entire review committee.
 The review committee discusses the finalists and votes on the best grant applications.

 Grants are primarily reviewed/scored based upon the strengths of the following components: background literature, significance, project motivation/rationale, proposed methodology and theoretical implications/overall merit.
 Other components of the application — CV and cover letter (if resubmitting) — may be weighted less heavily than the research proposal but are still important.
+For grants being considered for diversity-focused funding, the project’s applications and implications as they pertain to diversity will also be assessed.

 How can I become a reviewer for the APAGS Basic Psychological Science Grant?